1. Warren Hastings was the first ___________.

 Explanation: The treaty recognized Madhavrao II as the legitimate Peshwa.

-71. The Treaty of Salbai resulted in:
+71. The Treaty of Salbai resulted in___________.

 A) 20 years of peace between British and Marathas